Tag: Guide

 Posted 650 Words

-ZAP has a plugin architecture and new functionality is implemented via add-ons.
 Add-ons can be defined in any repository but most of the ones that the ZAP core team maintains live in zap-extensions.
 You should use this repository if you are planning on contributing your add-on to the ZAP project, but please talk to the ZAP Core team about this first via the ZAP Developer Group.
+If you are planning on maintaining your add-on yourself then you should create it in another repository.

 Building ZAP with Eclipse

-Posted 564 Words
+Posted 571 Words

-If you want to make changes to ZAP using the Eclipse IDE then you are in the right place.
-Preparation You will need to have followed the Quick Start Guide to Building ZAP and installed a version of Eclipse suitable for Java development.
+You will need to have followed the Quick Start Guide to Building ZAP and installed a version of Eclipse suitable for Java development.
 We would suggest the “Eclipse IDE for Java Developers” package.

 Automation Framework

-Posted 600 Words
+Posted 610 Words

 The new Automation Framework will in time replace the Command Line and Packaged Scan options.
 It allows you to control ZAP via one YAML file and provides more flexibility while not being tied to any specific container technology.
-The Automation Framework is included with the latest version of ZAP as well as the stable docker image.

 Development Rules and Guidelines